What is Operational Resilience?

 Important Business Services Identification

-Identifying the services whose disruption would cause intolerable harm to customers, markets, or the organization.
+Identifying which services, if disrupted, would cause intolerable harm to customers, markets, or the organization β and focusing resilience investment accordingly.

 Pillar 2